Leonardo Sequeira

-Leonardo Exequiel Sequeira (born 26 April 1995) is an Argentine professional footballer who plays as a winger for Huracán.
+Leonardo Exequiel Sequeira (born 26 April 1995) is an Argentine professional footballer who plays as a winger for Central Córdoba SdE, on loan from Huracán.

 Career

 Sequeira started his career in Santiago del Estero with Central Córdoba, after youth spells with Agua y Energía and Vélez de San Ramón.
 He made his senior debut on 26 March 2014 versus Gimnasia y Esgrima, playing the final twenty-five minutes in a 1–0 Torneo Federal A win.
 In the following November, Sequeira scored his first goal in a win against Unión Aconquija which secured promotion to the 2015 Primera B Nacional.
 He went on to score eight goals in sixty-nine matches in the second tier.
 On 16 August 2017, Sequeira joined Argentine Primera División side Belgrano on loan.
 His top-flight debut came vs. Tigre on 22 September.

 He made his 100th career appearance during a draw away to Defensa y Justicia on 12 March 2018.
 Belgrano purchased Sequeira permanently at the conclusion of the 2017–18 campaign.
 On 10 December 2021, Sequeira signed a new deal with Belgrano until the end of 2023 and was simultaneously loaned out to Liga MX club Querétaro for the 2022 season, with a purchase option.

 In 2023, Sequeira moved to Chile and joined Everton de Viña del Mar.
 In November of the same year, he renewed his contract until December 2025.
 The next year, he moved on loan to Uruguayan club Peñarol.